SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-5/README.md

 * **putc(char c)**: print a unique caracter on the screen and manage cursor position
 * **printf(char* s, ...)**: print a string

-We add a method **putc** to the [IO Class](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/kernel/arch/x86/io.cc) to put a caracter on the screen and update the x,y position.
+We add a method **putc** to the [IO Class](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/kernel/arch/x86/io.cc) to put a character on the screen and update the (x,y) position.

 ```cpp
 /* put a byte on screen */